Printing on Fabric with stencils

 Now you can enjoy the stitching!
 I used whipped back stitch for the letters, the tops of the eyelashes and the nose; french knots for the 3 dots after the word ‘me’; stem stitch for the botanical central stems and the eyebrows; straight stitch for the eyelashes and satin stitch for the leaves, the cheeks and the lips.

 Once stitched, use steam from an iron to remove the pen markings.
-Use running stitch around the edge of the fabric, pull taut and tie a knot.
+Use running stitch around the edge of the fabric, pull taut at the back and tie a knot.
 I sometimes also add a circle of felt to the back of my hoops to finish them off neatly.

 Place eco tape around the edges of the stencil to prevent the fabric around the stencil from becoming marked.